The other side of the mirror

 This project is based on taking images with a digital microscope.
 Even when this device is invented 250 years before photography, the relationship between both instruments can be established in 1840 when the first microscopic photographs of J. B Dancer were known.

 The microscope was (and still is) thought as an objective and mechanical device.
-But what implies to take those images digitally and in an artistic way ?
-Which is the use of scientific images in
+But what implies to take those images digitally and in an artistic way?
+Which is the use of scientific images?

 This leads to an interesting discussion about the objectivity and neutrality of the mechanism of the objects that capture images.